 Is this like cohousing?

-Yes, in a way.
+No, not very much.
 Cohousing “provides the privacy we are accustomed to within the community we seek,” according to the leading site on this subject (cohousing.org).
 However, cohousing is usually thought of as involving 20 to 40 households, whereas Simplicity House would initially involve 2 to 4.
 It should also be noted that cohousing is very difficult organizationally, with over half of cohousing projects failing to get off the ground.

 Why do you think you can succeed when cohousing is so hard?